AiPoweredCompany/meeting-assistant/raspberry-pi-web-server-setup.md

 - Raspberry Pi 5 with Raspberry Pi OS (Bookworm)
 - Access point already configured and working (as per `rpi5-standalone-ap-setup.md`)
+- AP startup script created and enabled (as configured in the previous steps)
 - The `index.html` file you want to serve

 ## Step 1: Choose and Install a Web Server